adriamcassorla/adriamcassorla/README.md

 - 👋 Hi, I’m @adriamcassorla,
 - 👀 I’m interested in audio, music, nature...
-- 🌱 I’m currently learning HTML, CSS and JS.
+- 🌱 I never hesitate to learn new things.
 - 📫 You can reach me through email or via LinkedIn!

 <!---